umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/SMTP-settings/index.md

 ### Backoffice users

+There are two scenarios where configuring an SMTP service comes in handy - or might even be necessary.

-In some cases you might prefer to add users to your project directly from the backoffice.
+The first scenario is when you want to add users to your project directly from the backoffice.
 Doing this involves sending out an email to the new users.

-If you haven't configured an SMTP service on your Umbraco Cloud project an email will still be sent to the new users.
-We have setup a fall-back *only* for invitation, which means that you can invite users to your project without having configured an SMTP service.
+For this particular scenario we've setup a fall-back, which means that even though you haven't yet configured an SMTP service, and email will still be send out to the new user.
+Keep in mind that the fall-back is **only** for this particular purpose; inviting users to join your project.

-We still encourage you to setup SMTP, since you might need it for other purposes as well.

-2 scenarion: inviting and changing / updating password

-Email workflow
+The second scenario where you might want to setup an SMTP servicve on your Umbraco Cloud project, is if one of your backoffice users have forgotten their password.
+To reset their password, they have to request a password reset which will be send to them by mail.
+This will only work once you've configured an SMTP service.

+**Note**: The option to request password resets for backoffice users is disabled by default on Umbraco Cloud projects - this is mainly due to the fact, that we recommend adding backoffice users as team members through the Umbraco Cloud Portal instead of directly through the Umbraco backoffice.

 ## How to configure SMTP settings

 As Umbraco Cloud doesn't provide SMTP servers, this is something you will need to find hosting for else where.
-There are multiple excellent providers out there .. (should we recommend some providers?)
+There are multiple excellent services out there, and here's a few we know works with Umbraco Cloud:

+* [SendGrid](https://sendgrid.com/) - very simply and easy to setup
+* [MailGun](https://www.mailgun.com/) - mainly for developers, as it is a bit more to the technical side

 Setting up the SMTP server is step one.
 Step two is to configure the service in your `web.config` file - in the `system.net/mailSettings` section.